Emerging Local Plan

 Calls for sites (SHELAA)

-We are working on the Strategic Housing and Economic Land Availability Assessment (SHELAA).
-This will identify potential development sites, assesses whether sites can realistically be brought forward and whether they can be delivered to meet future development needs.
+The Strategic Housing and Economic Land Availability Assessment (SHELAA) identifies potential development sites, assesses whether sites can realistically be brought forward and whether they can be delivered to meet future development needs.

 An important part of bringing the local plan forward is the sustainability appraisal.